-- walking tour, "The Back Lakes," on p.
-121. - Strolling the Old Neighborhoods of Kashgar: The dusty alleys, colorful residential doorways, and mudbrick walls remain as they have been for decades.
+- Strolling the Old Neighborhoods of Kashgar: The dusty alleys, colorful residential doorways, and mudbrick walls remain as they have been for decades.
 Kids with henna-dyed feet and fingernails will approach you speaking a few words of Chinese and English; men with donkey carts trudge down narrow passages; bakers arrange round large slabs of nan in coal ovens built into the ground.
 Spending hours watching how citizens of Kashgar live is one of the most rewarding experiences along the Silk Road.
 See p.
-307.

-• Taking a "Peapod" Boat on Shénnóng Stream (Yángzǐ River): Best of the Three Gorges cruise excursions, this 2-hour journey through a long, narrow canyon takes passengers to one of the famous suspended coffins of the Ba people, then returns them downstream in a fraction of the time.
-Along the way, howler monkeys can sometimes be spotted swinging through the trees, small waterfalls appear from the rocks, and swallows and other small birds flit about.
+323. - Taking a "Peapod" Boat on Shennong Stream (Yangzi River): Best of the Three Gorges cruise excursions, this 2-hour journey through a long, narrow canyon takes passengers to one of the famous suspended coffins of the Ba people, then returns them downstream in a fraction of the time.
+Along the way, howler monkeys may be spotted swinging through the trees, small waterfalls appear from the rocks, and swallows and other small birds flit about.
 The water in this small tributary is surprisingly clear, and the scenery and silence are thoroughly calming.
 See chapter 13.